nachocaru/xaprb.com/content/blog/2006-06-23-how-to-select-from-an-update-target-in-mysql.md

 ---
 title: How to select from an update target in MySQL
-author: Baron Schwartz
-excerpt: "<p>MySQL doesn't allow referring to a table that's targeted for update in a <code>FROM</code> clause, which can be frustrating.
-There's a better way than creating endless temporary tables, though.
-This article explains how to update a table while selecting from it in a subquery.</p>"
-layout: post
 permalink: /2006/06/23/how-to-select-from-an-update-target-in-mysql/
 description:
   - Explains how to specify a target table for update in the FROM clause in MySQL.